animind - Fotolia

-Newer protocols, including Multisystem Link Aggregation (MLAG), Transparent Interconnection of Lots of Links (TRILL) and Shortest Path Bridging (SPB), have been developed to support faster recovery.
+Newer protocols, including Multichassis Link Aggregation Group, or MLAG; Transparent Interconnection of Lots of Links, or TRILL; and Shortest Path Bridging, or SPB, have been developed to support faster recovery.
 Network teams that build network redundancy designs and require faster recovery must determine which option works best for their network.

 A network connection can be disconnected for many reasons -- e.g., someone pulls the wrong wire, knocks a connection loose when adding a new connection or brushes against a cable while moving behind equipment.
 IEEE 802.3ad link aggregation defines how to use two cables for a single connection.
 Traffic can be shared across the two cables as long as both are connected, but it continues to flow when one is disconnected.

-A disk failure that results in loss of data can cripple an enterprise.
-A daily backup is enough for some organizations, while others can't accept the loss of one day's data and the time required to recover.
+A disk failure that results in loss of data can impede business operations.
+Some organizations are fine with a daily backup, while others can't accept the loss of one day's data and the time required to recover.

-RAID protects against the failure of a single disk.
-Multiple levels of protection are available.
+RAID protects against the failure of a single disk, and it offers multiple levels of protection.
 Each item of data can be written on two different disks.
-Higher protection levels define ways to add additional disks and parity information, which enables teams to recover correct data in case two disks that should contain identical data differ.
+Higher protection levels define ways to add additional disks and parity information.
+This capability enables teams to recover correct data in case two disks that should contain identical data differ.

-Continuous cloud backup has advantages over the highest RAID levels because sending each data update to the cloud means no data will be lost.
-The individual RAID disks are installed in a single cabinet, which means damage to that cabinet can wipe out all the individual disks.
-Meanwhile, it's still necessary to periodically back up the array, but data accumulated after the most recent backup will still be lost.
+Continuous cloud backup has advantages over the highest RAID levels because sending each data update to the cloud means no data is lost.
+Individual RAID disks are installed in a single cabinet, which means damage to that cabinet can wipe out all the individual disks.
+Meanwhile, it's still necessary to periodically back up the array, but data accumulated after the most recent backup is still lost.

 Switching to a generator takes more time, but it can pick up the load if the blackout lasts beyond battery capacity.
 In some cases, it's also possible to connect to two different supplier circuits to survive wire damage along one of the supplier's routes.

 Adding redundancy increases expense and complexity.
-Designers shouldn't design more network redundancy than is necessary, but they also can't design in less than required, as even a short disruption can mean enterprise success or failure.
+Designers shouldn't design more network redundancy than is necessary.
+But they also can't design less redundancy than required, as even a short disruption can mean enterprise success or failure.